jsom1/jsom1.github.io/_walkthroughs/Love.md

 We see the server is not vulnerable to *ms10-054*, and we don't know about *ms10-061*.
 This time, the service running on port 5000 is identified as *upnp*.\\
 I don't know this service, and Google indicates it stands for "Universal Plug and Play".
 It is a set of networking protocols that permits networked devices, such as personal computers, printers, Internet gateways, Wi-Fi access points and mobile devices to seamlessly discover each other's presence on the network and establish functional network services.\\
-That could be interesting later.
-Even though we find nothing on SMB, let's use a last too for the sake of enumeration completeness.
+It's weird nmap now detects a different service, but that could be interesting later.
+Even though we find nothing on SMB, let's use a last tool for the sake of enumeration completeness.
 We will finish by using **enum4linux**, which is going to automate the manual process we just went through:

 <div class="img_container">
 ![enum4linux]({{https://jsom1.github.io/}}/_images/htb_love_enum4l.png)